 Fire and Rescue NSW recommend this simple safety checklist to assist in keeping your home fire safe.

-Installing an adequate number of suitable smoke alarms and testing them regularly is the first step in your
+- Install an adequate number of suitable smoke alarms and test them regularly.

-Having a written escape plan in case of fire and practicing it regularly.
+- Have a written escape plan in case of fire and practice it regularly.

 Fire safety tips

-If you have escaped from a home fire, remember once you get out stay out and dial Triple Zero (000).
+- If you have escaped from a home fire, remember that once you get out, stay out and dial Triple Zero (000).

 for more information.